 Natural Usage Scenes

-- In recipes or food reviews: Chefs and food critics often use this word to highlight the ideal texture of certain dishes, guiding others on what to expect or how to achieve it.
+- In recipes or food reviews: Chefs and reviewers often use this word to describe the ideal texture of seafood or other springy ingredients.
+It helps readers imagine the mouthfeel before tasting the dish.

 Native Speaker Insight